Past SURE participants have benefited greatly! See their accomplishments as co-authors on peer reviewed publications.

 - STEM majors (science, technology, engineering, and mathematics) or non-STEM majors.
 The SURE site has funding to support a few students with majors in social (e.g., archaeology, criminology, economics), behavioral, and cognitive (e.g., psychology) sciences, as well as, students majoring in the humanities, the arts, and other disciplines.

-Check back in late December for the application link for the 2018 SURE program.
+Applications for the 2018 SURE program are now open!
 SURE offers are made until the program is filled.
 Once the program is filled, all applicants are apprised of their status (~mid-April).
 Please be patient as we review your applications!

-2017 WVU SURE at West Virginia University (May 30 to July 28, 2017): SURE Student Application, printable student fact sheet & flyer (To be completed by the student!)
+2018 WVU SURE at West Virginia University (May 29 to July 27, 2018): SURE Student Application , printable student fact sheet & flyer (To be completed by the student!)

-Student Application Deadline: Review of completed SURE applications will begin March 1, 2018.
-The online application will be closed at midnight on March 1, 2018.
-Priority will be given to applications completed before the March 1 review date.
+Student Application Deadline: Review of completed SURE applications will begin February 28, 2018.
+The online application may be closed at midnight on February 28, 2018.
+Though we will accept supporting documents (transcripts, resume, and rec letters) after the Feb.
+28 deadline, priority will be given to applications completed by/before the February 28th review date.

 Advice to Student Applicants: Before beginning the online SURE Student Application, we suggest you take some time to fashion your short essay so that you can spell check, proofread, and obtain feedback on it before submission.
 In your short essay (300-600 words), you should state your motivation in applying to the SURE program (i.e., Professionally speaking, what do you hope to get out of/learn from the program?
 How can you contribute to research ongoing at WVU?
 What do you bring to the table?
 What area(s) of research are of interest to you and why are you interested in those specific areas and, more generally, in scientific research?
 Why should you be awarded a SURE appointment this summer?).
 A good essay is important!
 Use the “Personal Statement” tips available at the WVU Career Services Center and at ASPIRE.

 In addition, you are strongly encouraged to find your own WVU faculty research adviser by 1) searching the WVU website for faculty, within your major/associated majors, with research aligned with your interests/career goals, 2) contacting and interacting with the faculty member prior to submitting the faculty member's name, and 3) discussing the SURE program with the faculty adviser.
-Contact the Office of Undergraduate Research with questions.
+Contact the SURE@mail.wvu.edu with questions.

-- Selected participants will work on research at West Virginia University for 8 weeks during the summer under the direction of a WVU faculty research mentor and a graduate or post doctoral mentor.
+- Selected participants will work on research at West Virginia University for minimum of 40 hours per week for 8 weeks during the summer under the direction of a WVU faculty research mentor and a graduate or post doctoral mentor.

 - All SURE participants will be registered for a one-credit hour research class (see class syllabus and event schedule from 2017 SURE) that will run for the duration of the program.
 This course will include online assignments as well as attendance at periodic workshops and seminars.
 All SURE participants are required to pay the tuition and fees associated with this one-credit hour research class.

-- The SURE program “officially” ends with a culminating poster presentation at the “Summer Undergraduate Research Symposium 2017” during the week of July 24-28, 2017.
-Family, friends, research professor, etc. are invited to this symposium.
+- The SURE program “officially” ends with a culminating poster presentation at the “Summer Undergraduate Research Symposium 2018” during the week of July 23-27, 2018.
+Family, friends, research mentor, etc. are invited to this symposium.
 Symposium participation and attendance is mandatory for SURE participants.
 If a SURE participant fails to attend and participate in the symposium, the participant will receive a letter grade of “F” for the one-credit research class and will forfeit the final stipend payment.